Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Introduction

-Unlike the convergence results in \cite{lewis2009local} and \cite{drusvyatskiy2015transversality} that require the two sets intersect each other and an initialization that is near the intersection area, our result can be applied to any two sets that have an empty intersection.
-Checking if the two sets intersect each other is non-trivial; it is even harder to find such a proper initialization that is close enough to the intersection area.
+{Unlike the convergence results in \cite{lewis2009local,drusvyatskiy2015transversality,noll2016local} that require the two sets intersect each other and an initialization that is within (or near) the intersection area, our result can be applied to any two sets that have an empty intersection.} Checking if the two sets intersect each other is non-trivial; it is even harder to find such a proper initialization that is close enough to the intersection area.
 Also, as the examples given in Section \ref{sec:frame design}, it is common that the two sets do not intersect each other and the goal is to find a pair of points that have minimum distance.

-As the subspaces and closed convex sets automatically satisfy the three-point property and the local contraction property (see \eqref{eq:3point property} and \eqref{eq: local contraction}), our results cover the global iterates sequence convergence result (with linear rate convergence) for alternating projection onto subspaces and closed convex sets~\cite{boyd2003alternating}.
-However, our proof technique differs to the most existing ones for analysing the convergence of alternating projections onto subspaces or closed convex sets~\cite{boyd2003alternating} in that we exploit the geometric properties of the objective function around its critical points (i.e, the KL property).
-The KL property enables us to apply our convergence results to general closed nonconvex, semi-algebraic sets that obey the three-point property and the local contraction property.
-The KL property has also been utilized to address the convergence issue of the alternating projections for general nonconvex sets $\setX$ and $\setY$ in\cite{attouch2010proximal}.
-In particular, Attouch et al.~\cite{attouch2010proximal} provided a revised version of alternating projection method with guaranteed sequence convergence.
-With a proximal regularizer, $\vx_k$ and $\vy_k$ are updated~\cite{attouch2010proximal} respectively by $\vx_{k+1} = \argmin_{\vx\in\setX}g(\vx,\vy_k) + \eta_{\vx} \|\vx - \vx_{k}\|_2^2 = \calP_{\setX}(\vy_k + \eta_{\vx} \vx_k)$ and $\vy_{k+1} = \argmin_{\vy\in\setY}g(\vx_{k+1},\vy) + \eta_{\vy} \|\vy - \vy_{k}\|_2^2 = \calP_{\setX}(\vx_{k+1} + \eta_{\vy} \vy_k)$ with $\eta_{\vx},\eta_{\vy}>0$ rather than as in Algorithm~\ref{alg:APM}.
-The proximal regularizers $\alpha \|\vx - \vx_{k}\|_2^2$ and $\beta \|\vy - \vy_{k}\|_2^2$ ensure the convergence of the corresponding algorithm.
-However, Algorithm~\ref{alg:APM} is widely utilized for practical applications as it is a very simple algorithm and decreases the objective function $g$ in \eqref{eq:min x-y} most in each step.
-Thus, we stress out that our main interest is to provide convergence analysis for the alternating projectings, rather than providing new algorithms for solving \eqref{eq:min x-y}.
-In particular, the sequence convergence result for Algorithm~\ref{alg:APM} under certain conditions on the sets $\setX$ and $\setY$ (see \Cref{thm:main convergence}) provides theoretical guarantees for the practical utilization of the naive or classical alternating projections.
+As the subspaces and closed convex sets automatically satisfy the three-point property and the local contraction property, our results cover the sequence convergence result (with linear rate convergence) for alternating projection onto subspaces and closed convex sets~\cite{boyd2003alternating}.
+However, our proof technique differs to \cite{boyd2003alternating} in that we exploit the geometric properties of the objective function around its critical points, i.e, the KL property which enables us to apply our results to general closed nonconvex, semi-algebraic sets.